Haneke/HanekeSwift/README.md

 }
 ```

-For example, this is how one could add support for `NSDictionary`:
+This is how one could add support for `NSDictionary`:

 ```Swift
 extension NSDictionary : DataConvertible, DataRepresentable {